sodafoundation/documentation/content/guides/user-guides/object-lifecycle-management/_index.md

 ### Create bucket and upload the object
 After creating new backend follow the steps given below to create a bucket and upload an object in that bucket:
-1. Launch Resource from OpenSDS home page
+1. Launch Resource from SODA home page

 2. Create a new bucket with appropriate backend